nav13n/sage/README.md

 ---
-title: DocuSage
+title: Sage
 emoji: ⚡
 colorFrom: indigo
 colorTo: gray
 sdk: docker
 pinned: false
 license: mit
-short_description: DocuSage -AI-powered insights in seconds.
+short_description: SAGE is a digital assistant that helps employees quickly find answers to HR and policy questions.
 ---

-# DocuSage
+# Sage

-DocuSage is a powerful document question-answering application that allows users to upload documents and ask natural language questions about their content.
-With cutting-edge AI technology, DocuSage provides accurate, concise answers in seconds, saving time and boosting productivity.
-Unlock valuable insights and let DocuSage be your sage guide through the world of document knowledge.
+SAGE is a digital assistant that helps employees quickly find answers to HR and policy questions.